ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

 sudo partx --u /dev/nvme0n1
 ```

-As a result, a disk labeled as `/dev/disk/by-partlabel/ydb_disk_ssd_01` will appear in the system.
+As a result, a disk labeled `/dev/disk/by-partlabel/ydb_disk_ssd_01` will appear in the system.

 If you plan to use more than one disk on each server, specify a label that is unique for each of them instead of `ydb_disk_ssd_01`.
 You'll need to use these disks later in the configuration files.

-Download an archive with the `ydbd` executable file and the libraries necessary for working with YDB:
+Download and unpack an archive with the `ydbd` executable file and the libraries necessary for working with {{ ydb-short-name }}:

 ```bash
 mkdir ydbd-stable-linux-amd64